 Want to Keep up on the Most Recent AMD Research?

-Make plans to attend the AMD Saving Sight Symposium, Thursday, October 15, 2020 at the Alliant Energy Center in Madison.
+Make plans to attend the AMD Saving Sight Symposium, October 14, 2021.
 The symposium serves as a one-stop resource to learn the latest research, treatment options, and information about adaptive products and vision rehabilitation services.
 The Council is once again partnering with the UW Department of Ophthalmology and Visual Sciences and UW Health to provide this biennial event.
 Mark your calendars so you do not miss it.